Skip to main content

 Containerized workloads

 SkyPilot uses the image_id field in your YAML to specify a container image.
-Under the hood, this translates to Pyxis --container-image and --container-name flags on the sbatch and srun commands.
-You do not interact with Pyxis or enroot directly.
+Internally, this translates to Pyxis --container-image and --container-name flags on the sbatch and srun commands.
+You don’t interact with Pyxis or enroot directly.

 Run a single-node GPU task